PenguLoader/PenguLoader/README.md

 ## Build from source

-This project requires Visual Studio 2017 with components
+This project requires Visual Studio 2017 with these components:
 - Desktop development with C++
 - .NET desktop development
 - Windows 8.1 SDK & .NET Framework 4.5